Anxiety is something we all experience and some of us are more prone to it than others.

-Excessive anxiety and worry, more days than not for at least six months, about a number of events or activities.
+Excessive anxiety and worry, more days than not, for at least six months, about a number of events or activities.

-The person finds it hard to control the worry.
+Finding it hard to control the worry.

 The anxiety or worry is associated with at least 3 of the following: